DaikonWeb/daikonweb.github.io/docs/routing/hooks.md

 ```

 # Halting a request flow
-If you wont to suspend the execution of a request you can use `halt(response)`.
+If you want to suspend the execution of a request you can use `halt(response)`.
 You can specify it in a before hook, in a route action or in an after hook.

 ```kotlin
 @Test